grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### Percy decides to head for the bottom)

-[//]: # (------ FEB 2025 EDITED TO HER; use :WF and pablo in console, shine and moria in gvim ------)

 Percy was running out of ideas.
 It was easy to make the decision to get to the surface at any cost while there still remained some levers to pull and options to choose between.
-But now there was nothing she could think of that could move them upward.
+But now there was nothing she could think of that could move the boat upward.

 She cleared her mind.
 The surface was less than a hundred meters away --- there were people who could throw a ball that distance.
 The surface was not her natural environment anyway.
 Up there was war, borderlines, treaties, enforcers, and Authorities.
 Up there was conflict, nations, and bureaucracy.
 Under the dark water was where she belonged.
 Where she could steer her boat in whatever direction she chose, free to go where she liked, when she liked.
 This was a virtue of being able to move along the Z axis --- something only available to submarines.
 It provided an exponentially larger amount of room to maneuver.
 Still, she had no desire to die down here.
 And no matter how safe and free she felt underwater, there was always that yawning gulf underneath.
 A dark, cold, bottomless chasm.
 Once you go _too_ far under, you go under forever.
 She enjoyed her freedom, but she did not want to wallow in its icy depths.